-Suella Braverman expected to toughen asylum bill to head off revolt by Tory right
+Tory right-wing ‘very optimistic’ Suella Braverman will toughen asylum bill

 In 2022, the European Court of Human Rights granted an injunction – via its rule 39 – that effectively grounded a flight sending asylum seekers from the UK to Rwanda.

-Ms Braverman told reporters on her recent trip to Rwanda that she was “encouraged” by “constructive” talks with Strasbourg to overhaul court injunctions.
+Ms Braverman said on her recent trip to Rwanda that she was “encouraged” by “constructive” talks with Strasbourg.
 The government has requested a higher threshold for any rule 39 injunction on attempted deportation flights.

-But Ms Braverman is thought to considering inserting a new clause into the bill banning rule 39 orders from applying in the UK if exemptions can’t be negotiated with the Strasbourg court.
+But Ms Braverman is thought to be considering inserting a new clause into the bill banning rule 39 orders from applying in the UK if exemptions can’t be negotiated with the Strasbourg court.

-Tory moderates fear the Strasbourg court cannot be defied without breaching the breaching the UK’s obligation to uphold the European Convention of Human Rights.
+Tory moderates fear the Strasbourg court cannot be defied without breaching the UK’s obligation to uphold the ECHR.

 Senior Tory MP Tobias Ellwood told The Independent that Ms Braverman should ignore the push from the right.
 “There is simply no way this bill will secure parliamentary support unless it’s fully compliant with international laws, including our commitments to the ECHR.”